pulumi/docs/content/blog/create-aks-clusters-with-monitoring-and-logging-with-pulumi-azure-open-source-sdks/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Create AKS Clusters with monitoring and logging using Pulumi-Azure open source SDKs"
-authors: ["chris-smith"]
+authors: ["nishi-davidson"]
-tags: ["todo"]
+tags: ["kubernetes", "azure"]
-date: "2017-01-01"
+date: "2019-05-08"

-draft: true
-description: "TODO: Put in a reasonable summary"
+description: "Show how to create Azure Kubernetes Service (AKS) clusters with AD service principles using Pulumi."
 ---